fairhill1/tiktak/examples.md

 ### Example 2: G-Man Speech (Half-Life 2)

 Vak en mak lit, Mister Friman, Vak en mak lit.
-Ne mi vol talnemettal tu pas slep in maklok, Ne kin hav mas rit pa nulmak, en tot tem en Ter fut es mak pa nul pa ken... bon, na fut tal tun tim rep es.
+Mi ne vol talnemettal tu pas slep in maklok, Ne kin hav mas rit pa nulmak, en tot tem en Ter fut es mak pa nul pa ken... bon, na fut tal tun tim rep es.
 Rit kin en ne rit lok pod mak tot vik en Ter.
 Vak, Mister Friman.
 Vak en nos firrip.

 *(Rise and shine, Mr. Freeman, rise and shine.
 Not that I wish to imply you have been sleeping on the job.
 No one is more deserving of a rest, and all the effort in the world would have gone to waste until... well, let's just say your time has come again.)*